Walter Stewart (journalist): 2000s

-In his last several years, Stewart's books retained his sharp eye and social concern but moved to a more positive pitch.
+In his last several years, Stewart's books have moved to a more positive pitch.
 M.J.: The Life and Times of M.J.
 Coldwell (Stoddart, 2000), commissioned by the Douglas-Coldwell Foundation, was welcomed as a long-overdue biography of the democratic socialist parliamentarian.
-My Cross-Country Checkup: Across Canada by Minivan, Through Space and Time (Stoddart, 2000) presented a charming portrait of Stewart and his wife Joan retracing a trip they had taken in 1964 for a Star Weekly series, Joan driving, as the irascible Walter had never learned to do so, at the dawn of a new century.
+My Cross-Country Checkup: Across Canada by Minivan, Through Space and Time (Stoddart, 2000) presented a portrait of Stewart and his wife Joan retracing a trip they had taken in 1964 for a Star Weekly series, Joan driving, as Walter had never learned to do so, at the dawn of a new century.

 Stewart worked again with Kierans, a longtime friend, on the politician's memoirs, Remembering (Stoddart, 2001).
 His final book, The Life and Politics of Tommy Douglas (McArthur, 2003), recounted the life of the first leader of the New Democratic Party; a 2004 paperback reissue, as The Life and Political Times of Tommy Douglas, marked Douglas' win in the national popularity contest to name The Greatest Canadian.